lizhanmit/learning-notes/hive-note/hive-note.md

 client.
 The `hive` command directly connects to the Hive drivers, so we need to install the Hive library on the client.
 - `beeline` is a JDBC client, which connects to hiveserver2 through JDBC connections without installing Hive libraries on the client.
 That means we can run `beeline` remotely from outside the cluster.

+HiveServer2 allocates one worker thread per TCP connection.
+Disadvantage: a thread will be allocated to a connection even if a connection is idle, which leads to a decrease in performance.

 ---